 Most online business owners use Google Analytics just for statistical purposes when in fact it can do far more than that.
 In an ideal scenario, you should use it as a compass to see the direction in which your business goes and if you need to keep course or adjust it.

-With Google Analytics you can uncover precious insights about your business’s marketing efforts, your visitors and how they use and interact with your website, which in turn can be converted into a list of actions that can generate better results.
+With Google Analytics you can uncover precious insights and business data about your marketing efforts, visitors and how they use and interact with your website, which in turn can be converted into a list of actions that can generate better results.
+And this is how Google Analytics helps online stores, content sites, offline businesses sites or just about any other types of business that has an online presence.

 The hardest part in growing your business with Google Analytics is uncovering the insights which are usually hidden among the big pile of data that is present in Google Analytics by default.
 You can do this by implementing custom tracking that will provide context and meaning for the data that is already tracked, and by segmenting the results you get in order to see patterns and what’s working and what’s not.

-Below, we will uncover 9 ways in which reports, custom tracking or built-in capabilities from Google Analytics can help you grow your online store by uncovering insights and which hopefully will make you take better, data driven decisions.
+Below, we will uncover 9 ways in which reports, custom tracking or built-in capabilities from Google Analytics help you grow your online store by uncovering insights and business data which hopefully will make you take better, data driven decisions.

 - Uncover rendering issues on various browsers, screen resolutions or devices